hibiscus tea and menopause

 This means the doses were quite concentrated and exceeded what you’d get from drinking hibiscus tea daily.

-But, what’s important to note here is that the hibiscus plant contains natural compounds that do support a healthy weight.
+But, what’s important to note here is that the hibiscus plant contains natural compounds that are associated with supporting a healthy weight.

-If you’re a regular reader of this blog, then you’ve heard me say that you can’t regulate your hormones or get rid of toxins without a healthy liver.
+If you’re a regular reader of this blog, then you’ve heard me say that you can’t regulate your hormones without a healthy liver.

-• prevent the accumulation of fat in the liver.
+• prevent the accumulation of fat in the liver (source).

-By supporting the liver, hibiscus makes it easier for your liver to work more efficiently.
+So, by supporting the liver’s metabolic and detoxification capacity, hibiscus may make it easier for your liver to work more efficiently.

 benefits of hibiscus tea for menopause

-6. Regulates Blood Pressure and Prevents Heart Disease
+6. May Regulate Blood Pressure and Support Heart Health

 According to the American Heart Association, the risk factors for heart disease in women tend to go up during menopause.